Home / Blog / Catching Up with Chinloo Lama – Part 1

 Technical skills are always a good thing; you need to be able to swim in the environment you are placed in.
 Be versed enough to be dangerous!
 The things I find most interesting and make an impact, are the soft skills and well-roundedness.”

-“Its not just about the technical skills or subject but how you interact with the teams and those around you.
+“It’s not just about the technical skills or subject but how you interact with the teams and those around you.
 No matter the job, you will have to interact.
 The ability to communicate often, give feedback in a productive way and provide constructive criticism is important.
-Interactions and knowing when (and how) to share is something you can develop there are skill-building courses out there.”
+Interactions and knowing when (and how) to share is something you can develop – there are skill-building courses out there.”

-“Ive always been struck by people that have the balance between left and right brain the ability to be highly technical, follow the train of thought, understand why certain technical things are necessary, but the same time can have that creativity to be able to elaborate to pull everything together and to communicate it.
-In summary be technical but able to be creative and be able to elaborate, bring together and share ideas.”
+“I’ve always been struck by people that have the balance between left and right brain – the ability to be highly technical, follow the train of thought, understand why certain technical things are necessary, but the same time can have that creativity to be able to elaborate to pull everything together and to communicate it.
+In summary – be technical but able to be creative and be able to elaborate, bring together and share ideas.”

 Chinloo, let’s talk about SOLIDWORKS Apps for Kids.
-Please can you give us an overview for those that dont know what it is?
+Please can you give us an overview for those that don’t know what it is?

 “Yes, absolutely.
 SOLIDWORKS Apps for Kids is a set of online games (I want to call it games), but online tools that are completely free for anyone ages 4 to 14.”

-“Its an area where you can explore 3D modelling, mechanical design, sketching and everything that has to do with getting ideas in your head to something that is in your hands.
+“It’s an area where you can explore 3D modelling, mechanical design, sketching and everything that has to do with getting ideas in your head to something that is in your hands.
 There were probably three key people that first kicked off the idea and then very quickly a fourth person came along to make it proof of concept.
 From that, it stayed as a little tiny skeleton crew that really just poured their heart into it and made it a reality.
 It was pitched to the right people and the right people listened, making it something that we could share to the world.
 Yeah, I’m the one that really sparked the whole thing.
 Sal and I came up with some ideas on our way home (we commute together to work and home).”

 “We started poking at some ideas about what would be if we had to design CAD for our kids, and at the time our kids were in grade school.
 We came up with this concept and then at the same time someone else (Justin Burton) was also exploring some ideas on his end.
 He started giving us input and then Hareesh Manohar (a great developer) put his heart into designing it.
-Its almost like we all wanted to pursue something for our children or for the next generation because we just had that forward-thinking vision.”
+It’s almost like we all wanted to pursue something for our children or for the next generation because we just had that forward-thinking vision.”

 “We came together and combined all of our ideas into this one cohesive solution.
 It really was the idea of breaking these individual things out into a complementary set of things where a child wants to do something fun, but they may not know all of the tools and skills that they need to get it done.”

 “They might love doing one thing, like some kids just love playing with clay and they love modelling and doing all sorts of stuff.
 Other kids love painting and drawing.
 Some other kids just like pulling things apart and building them up.
-Put those kids together, and you allow them to work together and come up with a solution for a particular problem that theyre all trying to solve.
+Put those kids together, and you allow them to work together and come up with a solution for a particular problem that they’re all trying to solve.
 The idea is we break it all down and into fun things for the kids.”

-“If you go to the SOLIDWORKS Apps for Kids website, youll learn all about it.
-Weve since also enhanced it with a classroom version that allows a teacher to now set up an environment where its safe for their students to just play, without any kind of potential outside distractions.
+“If you go to the SOLIDWORKS Apps for Kids website, you’ll learn all about it.
+We’ve since also enhanced it with a classroom version that allows a teacher to now set up an environment where it’s safe for their students to just play, without any kind of potential outside distractions.”

 Did your kids help by giving you any feedback?

 “Yes, actually, we had lots of that.
 In fact, by the time we could get something in front of our kids, my oldest was already growing out of the age gap.
 He was already going into high school.
 We got our kids, our nieces, and nephews to test it out.
-We had employees children testing it out.
+We had employees’ children testing it out.
 There was a lot of ‘we wish you would do this and that’ so we did as much as we could to improve it based on their feedback.
 We also ran it with local schools.
 We got some great suggestions everywhere we asked.
 We can’t address everyone’s needs because if we do then it wouldn’t be a purposeful product.”

-Theres More to Come
+There’s More to Come

 It was a pleasure speaking with Chinloo, learning about her role at SOLIDWORKS and hearing about the impressive achievements in her career.
 As a woman in engineering, Chinloo is inspiring others to have the confidence to stand out in this sector.